juxt/yada/dev/resources/user-manual.md

 The response status is `405 Method Not Allowed`, telling us that our request was unacceptable.
 There is also an __Allow__ header, telling us which methods are allowed.
-One of these methods is OPTIONS.
-Let's try this.
+One of these methods is OPTIONS, which we could have used to check whether PUT was available without actually attempting it.

 ```nohighlight
 curl -i http://localhost:8090/hello -X OPTIONS